CsGabi/serverside-test/README.md

                             ProductDetailsTest.java
 ```

-If I have more freetime I will create own Exceptions for HTTPFetcher and BuildJSONResult classes.
+If I have more freetime I will create own Exceptions for HTTPFetcher and BuildJSONResult classes and of course implement more tests.